oren/oren.github.io/articles/wardley-maps/getting-started/index.md

 ---

 ## All the steps in one page
-1. Write a customer, need, and dependency
+1. Write a customer, a need, and dependencies
 1. Draw a map
 1. Move the dependencies
 1. Add trends to the map